 Students at any stage of the program may take courses for S/U grading, but such courses cannot be used to satisfy degree requirements.
 The work required to receive a grade of Satisfactory must be agreed on in advance with the instructor of the course.

 Of the fourteen letter-graded courses for the Ph.D., a minimum of three courses must be in periods before 1780, and three in periods after 1780.
 (Classes in literary theory, folklore, or other such fields will not ordinarily satisfy the breadth requirement, but students may petition the Graduate Committee for a ruling.)

 First Stage Evaluation

 At the beginning of the student’s second year in the program, the Graduate Committee reviews the student’s file, which includes the faculty’s written reports on course work as well as grades, and instructs the Vice Chair to advise the student as to his or her progress in the program.
-Students who entered the program with an MA may petition the Committee to grant credit toward the fourteen-course requirement for graduate courses taken elsewhere; at the Committee’s discretion, a maximum of six such courses may be credited toward the UCLA degree.
+Students who entered the program with an MA may petition the Committee to grant credit toward the fourteen-course requirement for graduate courses taken elsewhere; at the Committee’s discretion, a maximum of four such courses may be credited toward the UCLA degree.

 The general adviser for graduate students is the Vice Chair for Graduate Studies.
 The Vice Chair and a second member of the Graduate Committee also serve as the personal advisers for first-year students.
 These two advisers meet with entering students, approve their plans for study each quarter of their first year, counsel them as the need arises, and evaluate their academic progress periodically.
 Among the factors considered in the evaluations are course grades, written evaluations of performance in seminars and other courses, and progress toward the satisfaction of degree requirements.